fscelliott/docsdonewell/_posts/2025-06-30-ai-changelog.md

 >
 > Previously supported Sensible Instruct methods (Query, List, and Table) remain available as SenseML methods with JSON configuration.

 Again, lots of telling without showing.
-Also, this LLM has no way of knowing something pretty important to the end-user: we're removing this feature in order to pave the way for a better feature.
+Too much passive voice.
+Without some tailor-made prompting, Claude also can't glean from the docs that we're removing this feature in order to pave the way for a better feature.

-Here's my take:
+### My version

-Of course — here’s your text converted into a Markdown block quote:
+Here's my version, again written without glancing at Claude:

 > ## Deprecation: Sensible Instruct visual authoring tool
 >